Quantum tomography of entangled qubits by time-resolved single-photon counting with time-continuous measurements

 For entangled photon pairs, it was evident that the figures of merit decrease rapidly as we add more time uncertainty.
 Nonetheless, we identified a noise interval that is admissible for the violation of the Bell-CHSH inequality.
 If the boundary value of the detector jitter is not exceeded, we can guarantee, within the three-sigma accuracy, the detection of nonlocal correlations in spite of the Poisson noise and time uncertainty.

 Last but not least, the framework should be discussed with reference to current technological capabilities.
 The accuracy of the measurements in the time domain is strictly connected with the quality of single-photon detectors.
 In our approach, we quantified the temporal uncertainty of the detector by the timing jitter, which was expressed as a relative ratio, compared to the period characterizing the dynamics.
 In practice, one can apply superconducting nanowire single-photon detectors (SNSPDs) for which the jitter is about $25$ ps \cite{Shcheslavskiy2016,Divochiy2018}.
 Such off-the-shelf instruments may not be sufficient, but the temporal resolution of photon detectors has constantly been improving, and for state-of-the-art equipment, the jitter can drop down below $3$ ps \cite{Korzh2020}.
 Thus, when thinking of practical applications of the framework, it should be tested how an available detector will influence state reconstruction for a given polarization evolution that can be generated and controlled in a laboratory.
-To conclude, we can state that the framework presented in the article is in accordance with current technological capabilities because both continuous polarization controllers and time-resolved photon detectors are available on the market.